00Fjongl/js-extra/Minification/mini.md

 !'abc'.indexOf(d);
 ```
 ###### Replacing several math functions
 Common functions such as `Math.floor` and `Math.round` are relatively simple to replace.
 Some of these other ones would demand a little more consideration.
+Keep in mind that versions with comparison operators may be preferable for bitwise operations.
 ```js
 isFinite(a);
 1/a!=0;      //as a boolean